 Students may receive a maximum of 8 full-time semester grants.

-To apply for the Temple University grant a student must submit the Free Application for Federal Student Aid (FAFSA) and have it completed with a calculated EFC each year by the priority deadline.
-NOTE: The FAFSA filing priority deadline was March 1 for the 2020-21 financial aid year, but has changed to February 1 for the 2021-22 financial aid year.
+To apply for the Temple University grant a student must submit the Free Application for Federal Student Aid (FAFSA) and have it completed with a calculated EFC each year by the February 1st priority deadline.

 Temple University employee dependents receiving Tuition Remission are not eligible to receive the Temple University grant (TUG).